HamzahS-101/my-devops-journey/Linux/OverTheWire Bandit Game/README.md

 ### Level Goal
 The password for the next level is stored in a hidden file in the inhere directory.
 ### Solution
 Connect to the next level through `ssh` by using the same command used previously.
-However this time we will change the username to `bandit3`.
+However, this time we will change the username to `bandit3`.
 The command should look like this:

 ```bash
 ssh bandit3@bandit.labs.overthewire.org -p 2220